xieyuheng/inner/persons/charles-sanders-peirce/illustrations-of-the-logic-of-science/6-deduction-induction-and-hypothesis.md

 # I

-The chief business of the logician is to classify arguments; for all testing clearly depends on classification.
+The chief business of the logician is to classify arguments;
+for all testing clearly depends on classification.

+- **Xie:** In textbooks of nowadays, influenced by model theoy, we say

+  > Logic studies the relation between syntax and its models.

+  But Peirce's definition is much more practical more direct more general and more powerful.

+  > Logicians study how to classify arguments,
+  > or say, logicians study how people argue.

+  This kind of clear definitions must come from the principles in
+  "How to Make Our Ideas Clear?", we should study it to get the same skill.

 The classes of the logicians are defined by certain typical forms called syllogisms.
 For example, the syllogism called _Barbara_ is as follows:

                               S is M; M is P:
                               Hence, S is P.